Brown Social Science Center, 315

-ProfileA cultural historian with a special interest in Hollywood cinema, Thomas Doherty is a professor of American Studies and chair of the American Studies Program at Brandeis University.
+ProfileA cultural historian with a special interest in Hollywood cinema, Thomas Doherty is a professor of American Studies at Brandeis University.
 He is an associate editor for the film magazine Cineaste and film review editor for the Journal of American History.
 His most recent book is Hollywood and Hitler, 1933-1939, published in 2013 by Columbia University Press.

 |AMST||35a||Hollywood and American Culture|